zendbit/zendflow/README.md

 ```

 inside zendflow you can find zf.nims file, this file is command line to manage the zendflow project.
+***we port zf.nims to zf.sh, for the next release we will only maintain the shell script :-)***

 - Create new project
 ```
 nim zf.nims new mysite

+use this instead:
+./zf.sh new mysite
 ```

 the command above will create mysite app under the projects directory "projects/mysite"